Back to The Triumph

 • exclusion from institutions that demand silence

-• familial tension caused by truth
+• family tension caused by truth

 • scarcity chosen over compromise